ToshioCP/calc/README.md

 ### Racc library

-Racc is a Ruby stabdard library.
+Racc is a Ruby standard library.
-It is a parser generator like Yacc, which is a famous parser generator made for the Unix Operationg system.
+It is a parser generator like Yacc, which is a famous parser generator made for the Unix Operating system.
 Calc uses Racc.
 It makes the library file `lib/calc/calc.rb` with Racc.
 The source file is `racc/calc.y`.